paalja/rsyslogstatus/cert-note.md

 ```

 Generating certificate requests
 - To create a certificate request (needed when the certificate is issued by another party), run:
 ```
 certtool --generate-request --load-privkey ca-key.pem --outfile request.pem

-If the private key is stored in a smart card you can generate a request by specifying the private key object URL. certtool --generate-request --load-privkey "pkcs11:..."   --load-pubkey "pkcs11:..." --outfile request.pem
 ```
 Generate the self signed public key
 ```